-The Independent Expert Panel for Mining in the Catchment was established in late February 2018 to provide informed expert advice to the NSW Department of Planning and Environment on the impact of mining activities in the Greater Sydney Water Catchment Special Areas, with a focus on risks to the quantity of water.
+The Independent Expert Panel for Mining in the Catchment was established in late February 2018 to provide informed expert advice to the (then) Department of Planning and Environment, now the Department of Planning, Industry and Environment) on the impact of mining activities in the Greater Sydney Water Catchment Special Areas, with a focus on risks to the quantity of water.

-The Panel's first Term of Reference required it to undertake an initial review and provide advice to government focused on the mining activities of Dendrobium Mine and Metropolitan Mine in the Special Areas, having regard to other relevant studies and reports including the 2016 Audit of the Sydney Drinking Water Catchment and the PSM Height of Cracking - Dendrobium Area 3B study.
-This report constitutes that initial response, although some issues originally envisaged to fall under Term of Reference 2 have also needed to be considered in order to properly inform the Panel and the reader and to contextualise the Panel's observations and findings.
+The Panel's first Term of Reference required it to undertake an initial review and provide advice to government focused on the mining activities of Dendrobium Mine and Metropolitan Mine in the Special Areas, having regard to other relevant studies and reports including the 2016 Audit of the Sydney Drinking Water Catchment (2016 Catchment Audit) and the Height of Cracking - Dendrobium Area 3B (PSM study) report.

-The report is intended to prompt submissions to assist the Panel in addressing Terms of Reference 2 and 3, which require it to assess environmental consequences for swamps and cumulative impacts, update the findings of the 2008 Southern Coalfield Inquiry and provide advice to the Department of Planning and Environment as required on mining activities in the Catchment Special Areas.
+The Initial Report of the Panel was submitted in November 2018.
+The Initial Report was written in a form to prompt submissions to assist the Panel in addressing Terms of Reference 2 and 3, which require it to assess environmental consequences for swamps and cumulative impacts, update the findings of the 2008 Southern Coalfield Inquiry and provide advice to the Department as required on mining activities in the Special Areas.